PreethiSV1/Brew-Crew/README.md

 StreamProvider type to List of Brew in home.dart file and Provider's type in brew.dart file.

 24. Create brew_tile.dart file to design tile (item) of the brew list in brew_list.dart file.

+25. Create a function \_showSettingsPanel to display bottom sheet in home.dart file on clicking settings icon.

+26. Create settings_form.dart file for updating brew settings that contain a TextFormField, DropdownButtonFormField and Slider for updating name, sugars and strength respectively.